Nederlandse Omroep Stichting: 1969–1995: The birth of NOS

 NOS' first logo, used from 29 May 1969 to 31 December 1994.

 A new Media Act was passed into law in 1967, merging the NRU and the NTS.
 The new organization, the Nederlandse Omroep Stichting (Netherlands Broadcasting Service; NOS) was created on 29 May 1969.
 The NOS, as were its predecessors, was tasked with coordinating the whole public broadcasting system, as well as providing news and sports bulletins.
 It also inherited the technical and production facilities needed to make and broadcast radio and television programmes.
 All broadcasting members of the NRU and the NTS were made members of the NOS.

+By 1971 seven programming societies existed, each receiving part of the television license fee and advertising revenue.
+Because of pillarization most represented various political and religious groups, although the largest, AVRO, was the most neutral.
+Twenty-seven smaller groups such as the Society for Sexual Reform received small time slots, as well as all parties represented in the Dutch Parliament.
+Societies produced their own programs, and purchased others from abroad.
+Besides news and sports, NOS produced children and educational programs for the one third of broadcast hours it filled.

 On 2 May 1977, a strike by sound engineers affected television news broadcasts.
 Upset viewers called on all broadcasters to resolve the situation.

 On 1 April 1980, the NOS launched its teletext service, in the framework of supplying news and information.
 It first experimented with Teletext in 1977.
 In 1981, on the 25th anniversary, the NOS aired its first televised youth news bulletin, called Jeugdjournaal.

 The Media Act of 1988 facilitated several changes to NOS and the broadcasting system.
 The Services Department, which was made up of the technical, broadcast, and transmission facilities of the NOS, was privatised, which meant the broadcasting associations were required to pay to use the facilities.
 The Nederlands Omroepproduktie Bedrijf (Netherlands Broadcast Production Company; NOB) consisted of those facilities, mainly based in Media Park in Hilversum.
 The Media Act also required broadcasting association members to take up positions on the NOS Board of Directors.
 A new government commission oversaw content and financial matters, as well as admitting potential new broadcasting associations.